 The Middlesex U12 festivals help young players develop their rugby and bridge the divide between mini and youth rugby.
 The festival format meets the RFU age grade rugby requirements and provides a better rugby experience for teams and players as well as helping facilitate a the transition of players to the Youth Leagues at U13 with players experience longer matches and the type of discipline that they will need as they move to the youth age grade rugby structures.
-Since the format was introduced, U12s playing for Middlesex clubs have progressed to youth level with greater strength and skill, with many winning their respective leagues.
+Since the format was introduced, U12s playing for Middlesex clubs have progressed to youth level with greater strength and skill.

-The U12 festival format is unique with three weekend qualifying rounds played through the season ahead of a finals day in March at Wasps FC ground at Twyford Avenue.
+The U12 festival format is unique with four weekend rounds played through the season.
 Each round comprises two games of 30 minutes played as a three-way fixture.
 The results of these games are compiled and points awarded.

-Middlesex Rugby, in conjunction with London Irish Academy, uses the U12 Championship to spot players to be invited to the Developing Player Programme.
+Middlesex Rugby, in conjunction with London Irish Academy, uses the U12 format to identify players to be invited to the Developing Player Programme.
 Last year this resulted in 60 players being invited to the trials held at the end of the season for the Team Middlesex U13 county squad.

 The entry process starts in September with clubs formally entering their teams followed by the draw at the beginning of October.
-The three weekend rounds start in November.
+The four weekend rounds start in November.

 Coaching and refereeing